uwcse440/web-cse440-au15/_assignments/readings/index.md

   - [ParkSmart](http://courses.cs.washington.edu/courses/cse440/videos/videoprototyping/Parksmart.mp4)
   - [Plantr](http://courses.cs.washington.edu/courses/cse440/videos/videoprototyping/Plantr.mp4)

-- Optionally, check out these fun "vision of the future" videos:
+Optionally, check out these fun "vision of the future" videos:

   - [Starfire](http://courses.cs.washington.edu/courses/cse440/videos/videoprototyping/Vision-Sun-Starfire.mp4)
   - [Knowledge Navigator](http://courses.cs.washington.edu/courses/cse440/videos/videoprototyping/Vision-Apple-Knowledge-Navigator.mp4)
   - [A Day Made of Glass](http://courses.cs.washington.edu/courses/cse440/videos/videoprototyping/Vision-Corning-A-Day-Made-Of-Glass.mp4)

-  Due: Uploaded by the end of the day Friday, October 24, 2014.
+Due: Uploaded the night before section {{ page.date_reading_videos }}.

 After viewing, consider what approaches were more or less effective in these examples.

 - In one paragraph, describe a technique you saw in these videos that was highly effective.
+  Be specific, such that it is clear you watched the videos.
   Discuss why it was effective.
 - In one paragraph, describe a technique you saw that was ineffective.
+  Be specific, such that it is clear you watched the videos.
   Discuss why it was ineffective.

 These videos thus support your reflection on how to effectively develop and illustrate a design.
+Techniques in these and other videos will also directly apply as you prepare a video later this quarter.

 No more than one page of text in PDF format.

 Submit via Canvas here:

 {% if page.link_reading_prototyping_videos != nil %}<{{ page.link_reading_prototyping_videos }}>{% else %}`Link to be added`{% endif %}

 <a name="paperprototyping"></a>